Bangkok Transit Skytrain

 A concourse of the MRT Hua Lamphong station.

 This plaque was placed at the concourse of MRT Hua Lamphong station.
-It
+It shows the appreciation of financial support

 MRT Chatuchak Park station platform.
-Each subway station has a platform
+Each subway station has a platform edge door.

 The interior of the MRT subway train.
-A sign board of a train shows the
+A sign board of a train shows the request to passengers

-to yield the seat for an elderly and pregnant person, but also includes
+to yield the seat for an elderly and pregnant person, but also includes a child and monk.

-(L) A route map of MRT (R) A subway token The actual color of token is
+(L) A route map of MRT (R) A subway token The actual color of token is near black.

 The entrance of MRT Si Lom station.
 A route guide of a subway line.